 At any moment in time, the consumption of electricity has to be perfectly matched with the generation of electricity.
-This balance is necessary in all electricity grids to maintain a stable and safe electricity supply.
-Energy storage can help deal with fluctuations in demand and generation by allowing excess electricity to be saved in large quantities over different time periods, from fast storage in seconds to longer storage over days.
+This balance is necessary in all electricity grids to maintain a stable and safe supply.
+Energy storage can stabilise fluctuations in demand and supply by allowing excess electricity to be saved in large quantities over different time periods, from fast storage in seconds to longer storage over days.

 Energy storage has a key role to play in the transition towards a carbon-neutral economy, and it addresses several of the central principles in the Clean energy for all Europeans package.
 By balancing power grids and saving surplus energy, it represents a concrete means of improving energy efficiency and integrating more renewable energy sources into electricity systems, but it will also help enhance European energy security and create a well-functioning internal market with lower prices for consumers.

 A variety of technologies to store electricity are developing at a fast pace and are increasingly becoming more market competitive, but there are significant challenges in terms of limited access to grids and excessive fees.
 To address these issues and identify how to further develop energy storage technologies, the European Commission published guiding documents on proposed definition and principles in June 2016 and the role of electricity in energy storage from February 2017, the latter of which was published alongside the second state of the energy union report.

 In addition, to continue to promote technological progress and foster dialogue among key stakeholders in the field of energy storage, the Commission also oranises events to share best practices and identify challenges, including a high-level roundtable on energy storage and sectoral integration in March 2018 and a roundtable on the role of energy storage in the energy system of the future in May 2015.